fox-it/dissect-docs/docs/source/advanced/records.rst

 * ``line``: For writing to the console in a human-readable format.

 You can get a full list of available adapters by running ``rdump --list-adapters``.

+Some adapters require extra dependencies, which will be shown in the output as well.

 .. seealso::